 The process to import batch transactions from the accountant involves the following steps:

-- The very first step is to select the batch enter transactions from the accountant menu
+- Firstly, select the batch enter transactions from the accountant menu.

-- And then, from the transaction type drop down, the users need to select the transactions, they need to enter.
-The user will have the option to enter multiple checks, deposits, credit card charges or credits, invoices, credit memos, bills and bill credits, but only in the supported versions of QuickBooks
+- And then, from the transaction type drop down, select the transactions, you need to enter.
+You will have the option to enter multiple checks, deposits, credit card charges or credits, invoices, credit memos, bills and bill credits, but only in the supported versions of QuickBooks.

-- The next step is to opt for the appropriate bank / credit card or AR/AP account from the down arrow.
-The user can also select the Add new to set up the account.
+- Next step is to opt for the appropriate bank / credit card or AR/AP account from the down arrow.
+You can also select the Add new to set up the account.

-- Moving ahead, the user needs to open the spreadsheet containing the transactions to paste it to QuickBooks
+- Moving ahead, open the spreadsheet containing the transactions to paste it to QuickBooks.

-- And then, the user needs to arrange the columns in the spreadsheet to match the column order in the QuickBooks batch enter transactions screen
+- And then, arrange the columns in the spreadsheet to match the column order in the QuickBooks batch enter transactions screen.

-- The next step is to highlight the transactional information, and then right click it and also select the copy option
+- After that highlight the transactional information, and then right click it and also select the copy option.

-- The next step is to select save transactions option and also hit yes to save
+- Next step is to select save transactions option and also hit yes to save.

-- To end the process, the user needs to select OK to finish the import
+- Finally, select OK to finish the import.

-It should be noted that the batch transactions cannot be exported, but the user can copy multiple transactions from the company file to another in a form that can be imported using the enter batch transactions feature.
+It should be noted that the batch transactions cannot be exported, but you can copy multiple transactions from the company file to another in a form that can be imported using the enter batch transactions feature.

 The list of steps for importing and exporting different data in QuickBooks desktop doesn’t end over here.
-You can give us a call at our toll-free number i.e. 1-800-761-1787, if any of your query remained unanswered.
+You can give us a call at our dedicated support helpline i.e. 1-800-761-1787, if any of your query remained unanswered.

 You can also contact us, if you want our experts and certified accounting professionals to carry out the export and import process in QuickBooks desktop on your behalf.
 Our 24/7 QuickBooks enterprise support team will be happy to help you.